alias454/graylog-zeek-content-pack/README.md

 An Input: ids-tcp-input on port 15514
 Pipeline rules to get started with
 Rsyslog conf to get started with
-  > **00-bro.conf** should go in the /etc/rsyslog.d/ directory after editing the appropriate values for yur setup
+  > **00-bro.conf** should go in the /etc/rsyslog.d/ directory after editing the appropriate values for your setup
   > If selinux is enabled run **semanage port -a -t syslogd_port_t -p tcp 15514**

 # Requirements